7owh/GradleMCP/README.md

 Should work on Linux, MacOS and Windows!

-(currently porting the new .bat files to .sh)
+(there are plans to port the new easier-to-use .bat files to .sh)

 ## This is a fork!